ammonhaggerty/my-digital-twin/README.md

 ---
 ## 👨 Avatars, chat windows, and rich media

 I made a conscious decision to move away from traditional representations like realistic avatars or voice-cloned conversational agents.
 Instead, I opted for a rich media chat UI that could offer a more engaging and authentic experience.
-I realized that there's a delicate balance to strike—between the uncanny valley of digital clones that can feel unsettling, and what I call "agent identity entanglement," where the uniqueness of one's personality gets lost in pure text interactions.
+I realized that there's a delicate balance to strike—between the uncanny valley of digital clones that can feel unsettling, and a phenomenon called "agent identity entanglement," where the uniqueness of one's personality is difficult to separate from the LLMs embedded personality.

-To capture the essence of my leadership experience, writing, creative work, music, and hobbies, I decided to represent them in a visual and experiential manner.
+To capture the essence of my design leadership experience, writing, creative work, music, and hobbies, I decided to represent them in a visual and experiential manner.
 By integrating multimedia elements like images, audio clips, and interactive content into the chat interface, I could provide users with a more immersive experience.
 This approach not only showcases my diverse interests but also allows for a deeper connection with the user, as they can engage with content that goes beyond plain text.

-I recognized that standard chat-based interfaces often lack creativity and fail to sustain user engagement over time.
+I felt that standard chat-based interfaces often lack personality and fail to sustain user engagement over time.
 To address this, I incorporated anticipated questions and actions within the interface.
 By predicting what users might be curious about and offering relevant suggestions or interactive options, I could make the conversation feel more dynamic and personalized.
 This proactive approach keeps users engaged and encourages them to explore different facets of my digital twin.

 To facilitate this rich interaction, I structured the output from the language model in JSON format, broken down into three distinct types: `"reply"`, `"suggestions"`, and `"actions"`.
 The `"reply"` section contains an array of text chunks with optional links, providing the main content of the conversation.
 The `"suggestions"` include up to two short follow-up questions or prompts to guide the user further.
 Lastly, the `"actions"` array lists specific tasks that can be executed, such as playing a piece of music.
 This structured approach not only organizes the content effectively but also enhances the interactivity and responsiveness of the digital twin.